-In this space for diversity in embodiment, her works open avenues for the fluidity of beings, allowing bodies to support each other and expanding modes of being and feeling possible in the dance space.
+In this space for diversity in embodiment, her works open up avenues for the fluidity of beings, allowing bodies to support each other and expanding the possible modes of being and feeling in the dance space.
 In this search, a process of discovery that dives into our emotional makeup, Janina investigates how age is embodied (or masculinity, intimacy, anxiety, and power), bringing a fresh and often uncanny playfulness to how we navigate gestures and social codes.
-Her work is multilayered movement research (Mårten 2018) in constant shifting as much a mise-en-scène that engages directly with the audience in subtle and irreverent ways.
+Her work is a multilayered movement research (Mårten 2018) in constant shifting as much a mise-en-scène that engages directly with the audience in subtle and irreverent ways.

-Depending on the topic at hand, she might join the performance or, as in Venus, step out of the stage altogether and give other bodies a full voice.
+Depending on the topic at hand, she might join the performance or, as in Venus, step out of the stage altogether and give other bodies full voice.
 Unlike many performances catering for the inclusivity topic in the art grant system—which deal today with marginalized bodies in gestures that border on tokenism or merely play around with stereotypes—Janina’s work feels both real and nuanced because it is grounded in the experiences, stories, and relationships of those same bodies that confront us, instead of aiming for performative illustrations.

 I try to start with: who does this issue belong to?
-In this case, I wanted to talk about this erotization of young girls, which was touching me as a person and bothering me, and then write a piece about it.
+In this case, I wanted to talk about this erotization of young girls, which was touching me as a person and bothering me, and then make a piece about it.
 I could never imagine professional dancers making this piece with me.
 I can’t imagine that there would be anyone else besides the actual subjects.
 It was very clear that they need to be teenagers themselves who perform and embody the subject because it’s their issue.
 And then, in the process of making, I start to think about what needs to be or could be embodied.
-For example, with them, I thought about the sort of physical freedom of movement that is possible.
+For example, with them, I thought about what sort of physical freedom of movement is possible.
 We talked about “living room dances” when nobody is watching.
 Or at a high school party, if there are performances, what would never be in there?
 So this is how we made the animals, like the dinosaur and the pig, and other things that were there.
 A girl could never impersonate an animal in public.
 It would be too embarrassing, or it wouldn’t be accepted.

 There is something raw, incredibly affective, personal, beyond language, ambivalent yet deeply empowering, that keeps pulsing in works like Meadows (2021) in the effort of deconstructing and queering male embodiment or approaching the dancing bodies of elders in 24 Dances (2021), and now with this quartet of Venus—girls discovering a path to resist objectification and sexualization of their bodies and the manipulation of their identities.
 Through the dramaturgy coming together in these pieces, there is something that defies any representation tricks, taking the work to a different level altogether.
 Something that brings on a load of kinesthetic empathy that makes it quite hard to subtract yourself and look at the work as a detached outsider.